-One of the biggest names in payday lending, Wonga has announced it is entering administration and isn't offering loans to new customers.
+One of the biggest names in payday lending, Wonga entered administration in August 2018 and isn't offering loans to new customers.
 If you're considering a payday loan, there are alternative options.

 While high-cost short-term borrowing isn’t for the faint-hearted, it can provide the quick, temporary cash you need when an unexpected cash shortfall pops up.
-Wonga has three different types of loan for existing customers – allowing them to borrow between £50 and £600, over terms from one day to six months.
+Wonga had three different types of loan – allowing custmers to borrow between £50 and £600, over terms from one day to six months.

 Key features of a Wonga loan:

-How do Wonga’s loans hold up against the competition?
+How did Wonga’s loans hold up against the competition?

-As well as comparing short-term loans with other types of credit, before you apply for a loan, it’s a good idea to shop around and compare a range of lenders.
-You can use the tool below to get an idea of how much the loan that you have in mind might cost.
+You can use the tool below to get an idea of how much the loan that you have in mind might cost today, and compare it to our Wonga loan calculator.

 We compare payday/short-term loans from